nickrobison/nickrobison-www/tmpl/blog/2012-10-11-the-problem-with-sin.md

 > Almighty God, you are always more ready to hear than we to pray, and to give more than we either desire or deserve.
 >
-> - Daily Collect for the 16th Sunday after Pentacost
+> &#8211; Daily Collect for the 16th Sunday after Pentacost

-But without that last part, without the promise of redemption, we don't speak the voice of hope, but the voice of death.
+But without that last part, without the promise of redemption, we don&#8217;t speak the voice of hope, but the voice of death.
 If we approach people and start with death, how do we think we can get to the life?
-Or, if someone doesn't believe in 'our version of god' why would the threat of spending eternity apart from him be any kind of incentive?
+Or, if someone doesn&#8217;t believe in &#8216;our version of god&#8217; why would the threat of spending eternity apart from him be any kind of incentive?

 As I was discussing this idea with my <a title="The Twitter of Mark Robison" href="https://twitter.com/markarobison" target="_blank">Dad</a> he pointed out the story of Zacchaeus from Luke 19, especially this verse: